 Arrival to school – Doors will open at 7:25 a.m. - students will either go to breakfast or 1st period when entering the building

-Attendance – if your child will be absent, please call/email Billie at 419-647-4112 x3103 or email@example.com.
+Attendance – if your child will be absent or leaving during school hours, please call/email Billie at 419-647-4112 x3103 or email@example.com.
+If your child is leaving during school hours, a written request or phone call is to be submitted to the school office prior to dismissal.
+The school office must be notified by a parent/guardian for dismissal of the student during school hours.
 Personal texts or social media outlets will not be accepted.

-The number one factor in your son or daughter’s education is YOU!
-To me things are very simple to be successful, show up with a great attitude, treat people kindly, do what is expected, and prepare to learn!
-These things cost nothing to do!
-A great read and print-off to hang on your mirror titled “10 Things that require zero talent” can be found by clicking here.
+Parents: The number one factor in your son or daughter’s education is YOU!
+Support from home is critical.
+To me things are very simple to be a successful student: show up with a great attitude, treat people kindly, do what is expected, and prepare to learn!
+These things cost nothing to implement and require zero talent!
+I ask you:

 Make time for daily chats about school